ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   it is impossible to pipeline futures in a non-blocking manner
 *   it is impossible to manually complete a future

 To overcome these limitations, Java 8 added (and Java 9 and Java 12 updated) the `CompletionStage` interface and its base implementation, the `CompletableFuture` class.
-These classes allow building efficient and fluid multi-stage asynchronous computation, where stages can be forked, chained, and joined.
+These classes allow building efficient and fluent multi-stage asynchronous computations, where stages can be forked, chained, and joined.

 However, the CompletableFuture API is not simple.
 The `CompletionStage` interface has 43 public methods.
 The `CompletableFuture` class implements 5 methods from the `Future` interface, 43 methods from the `CompletionStage` interface, and has 30 of its public methods.

 ## Futures and promises

-Future/promise is a high-level concurrency construct that decouples a value (a future) from how it is computed (a promise).
+Future/promise is high-level concurrency constructs that decouples a value (a future) from how it is computed (a promise).
 That allows writing more fluent concurrent programs that transfer objects between threads without using any explicit synchronization mechanisms for _shared mutable objects_ like mutexes.
-The futures/promises mechanism works very well when multiple threads work on different tasks and the results need to be combined by the main thread.
+The futures/promises construct works very well when multiple threads work on different tasks and the results need to be combined by the main thread.

 Implementations of future/promise exist in many programming languages: